iammatthew2/kasher/README.md

 ## Features

 - Define named tasks that wrap shell commands
-- Cache task output for a set expiration time
+- Cache task output for a set expiration time (see [ParseDuration](https://pkg.go.dev/time#ParseDuration)
 - Interactive task definition flow via a set of commands to set up and modify tasks - see full list under **Task actions**

+## Usage

-## Basic usage
+### Basic

-You have a common request you run that takes a little too long or you want access to the response when you're offline (`aws s3 ls`, for example).
-The data is fairly static.
+Lets say you have a common request you run that takes a little too long or you want access to the response when you're offline (`aws s3 ls`, for example).

 Capture the shell command as a task: